mikegerwitz/easejs/README.md

 * Visibility (public, protected and private members)
 * Static and constant members

-While the current focus of the project is Object-Oriented design, it is likely that ease.js will expand to other paradigms in the future.
+While the current focus of the project is object-oriented design, it is likely that ease.js will expand to other paradigms in the future.

 **This project is under active development.
 Please see the manual for more